PoApper/csed101-python-practice/09-datastructure2/guide.md

 - time: ~ 30m for beginners
 - background: list-comprehension

-Solve fizzbuzz using list comprehension.
+Solve the fizzbuzz problem in lecture 6 using list comprehension.